 In today's fast-paced world fewer and fewer children are receiving the amount of care and attention they need to develop a resilient nervous system.
 Hence, we're seeing unprecedented rates of anxiety, depression and personality disorders and the conmensurate health problems associated with them.

 However, with an attuned relationship with your therapist you can re-build the resilience of your nervous system.
 Somatic therapists have seen this over and over again.
 This is why it is so important to include a somatic component in your work with your therapist.

 Regular therapy has been successful in helping thousands make many changes...that's why therapy draws so many people.

 However, unless you understand the specific activities in your interactions with a therapist that actually changes the brain, it'll likely take you that much longer - and in my view - needlessly.

-In my movie on '7 ways of getting stuck in your therapy' I emphasize the importance of feeling emotionally safe with your therapist.
+The importance of feeling emotionally safe with your therapist cannot be overstated.
 A good connection will give you the best chance at building resiliency.

 If therapy is a challenge for you, you might also find the tools I suggest helpful.

 Note too, that once you appreciate that the therapist/client dyad has the same power as the mother/child dyad, you'll be on the look out for a therapist whose nervous system is resilient and self-regulating (or as Dr. Daniel Siegel* phrases it, "neurally integrated").